BrainStormYourWayIn/sierra/README.md

 Sierra can also be used standalone without Flask, if you like

-Using this with Flask makes life easier
+Using this with Flask makes life easier if you're developing small applications with just HTML and CSS

 ```python3
 from flask import Flask, render_template